-You will encounter these types of questions in Data Analyst or Data Scientist positions that require some work experience.
-The greatest challenge in these questions is the lack of any specified metric that needs to be calculated as in the case of SQL Aggregation Interview Questions.
+You will encounter these types of SQL interview questions in Data Analyst or Data Scientist positions that require some work experience.
+The greatest challenge in these questions is the lack of any specified metric that needs to be calculated, as in the case of SQL Aggregation Interview Questions.
 You will still be required to write an SQL query that will return some metric(s) as a result.
 However, there is one big difference.
 In the Open-Ended SQL Interview questions, you will be asked to find the insight.

 It is entirely up to you to understand your data and what calculation answers what you are being asked.
-For example, you will have to find out if some product launch campaign succeeded, or new calling procedure saves the costs, or if new vehicles improved the users’ satisfaction.
+For example, you will have to find out if some product launch campaign succeeded, or new calling procedure saves costs, or if new vehicles improved the users’ satisfaction.
 You will have to come up with metrics to define “success”, “saving”, or “improvement”.

 Compared to the SQL Aggregation questions, these questions have this extra dimension designed to test your thinking in solving the problem.
 Regarding the coding part of the Open-Ended SQL interview questions, they test all the concepts you will use in the basic level and the SQL Aggregation type questions.